NikolaSander/dgd2015/readme.md

-## Presentation Slides for the Graphical Web Conference 2014
+### Slides for the annual meeting of the German Demographic Society, Berlin, 2015

-### created using reveal.js and d3.js
+#### created using reveal.js and d3.js